dustinblackman/Championify/README.md

 # Championify
 _Champion-If-Ayyy_

 Championify is a little program that downloads all the recent builds from Champion.gg and imports them in to your League of Legends to use within game!
 No hassle.
+Now with support customization settings and a GUI!

 Windows and OSX are both supported, tested on Windows 8.1 and OSX 10.10.1.
 Check out some screenshots [here](https://imgur.com/umDkx5j,scpQPBH,GpHtwKt#0)!

 Note this application is still in development, as far as I've tested it's worked great, but don't get overly surprised if you find a bug or two.